-How are Moffat County commissioners' attendance records?
+How are Moffat County Commissioners' attendance records?

 He also took on the role of Craig Chamber of Commerce correspondent.

-Airport Advisory Board and Planning Commission representative Jerry Hoberg said the two entities meet as needed and Moe’s attendance is necessarily required.
+Airport Advisory Board and Planning Commission representative Jerry Hoberg said the two entities meet as needed, and Moe’s attendance isn't necessarily required.

 Hoberg said he actually preferred that Moe not be present for those meetings so the board can reach its own conclusions and then bring its recommendation forward to the three commissioners.